-Note: Inspect the area beneath the mowers to be certain they are clear of debris.
+Inspect the area beneath the cutting units to ensure that they are clear of debris.

-- Sit on the seat, ensure that the parking brake is engaged, disengage the raise/lower mow control, and move the functional control lever to the NEUTRAL position. - Ensure that your foot is not on the traction pedal and make sure the pedal is in the NEUTRAL position. - 3.
-Move the choke lever to the ON position (only when starting a cold engine) and the throttle lever to the HALF THROTTLE position. - 4.
-Start the engine and regulate the choke to keep it running smoothly. - As soon as possible, open the choke by pulling it rearward to the OFF position.

-Note: A warm engine requires little or no choking.
+- Sit on the seat, engage the parking brake, disengage the raise/lower mow control and move the functional-control lever to the NEUTRAL position. - 2.
+Ensure that the traction pedal is in the NEUTRAL position and that your foot is off the pedal. - 3.
+If you are starting a cold engine, move the choke to the ON position. - 4.
+Move the throttle lever to the HALF THROTTLE position. - 5.
+Insert and rotate the ignition key clockwise until the engine starts. - After the engine starts, adjust the choke to run the engine smoothly.
+As soon as possible, open the choke by pulling it rearward to the OFF position.
+A warm engine requires little or no choking.